jolethayuson06/FitSmart/README.md

 FitSmart is a user-friendly and versatile mobile health app designed to help individuals maintain their fitness and track essential health metrics even when they are offline.
 The app offers a range of exercise routines and health calculators to promote overall well-being and encourage a healthy lifestyle.

 ## Overview
+The Fitness Calculator Menu is a mobile application that offers a comprehensive set of tools to help users assess and monitor various aspects of their health and fitness.
+It provides easy access to five different calculators: BMI, BMR, Body Fat, Body Shape, and Ideal Weight.
+Each calculator serves a unique purpose and empowers users to make informed decisions about their health and fitness goals.
 ## Requirements
 * Android Studio 4.0 (installed on a Mac, Linux, or Windows machine)